GurmeetsK/GurmeetsK/README.md

 ## Anything else?

 Yes!
-You can find my [Linkedin](https://www.linkedin.com/in/gurmeetkapoor/) and my Tableau
+You can contact me on my [Linkedin](https://www.linkedin.com/in/gurmeetkapoor/) and you can view my visualizations on [Tableau!](https://public.tableau.com/app/profile/gurmeet.kapoor)

 <!--
 **GurmeetsK/GurmeetsK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.